-The Easter craft-fest has begun in our place, with Easter less than two weeks away!
-JJ remembered making stained glass and paper Easter egg decorations last year (yay, we’re making craft memories together!) and asked to make them again.
-Given that she’s not a toddler any more, we decided to vary the activities slightly, to give this activity a preschooler twist.
+The Easter craft fest has begun in our place with Easter now less than two weeks away.
+JJ remembered making stained glass and paper Easter egg decorations last year (yay, we’re making craft memories together) and asked to make them again.
+Given that she’s not a toddler any more, this time we varied things to give this activity a preschooler twist.

 1. Drawing on contact paper eggs to create ‘stained glass’